 $200,000, payable over two years, to expand trauma-informed community development to two additional blocks in the Hill District.
 The initiative will facilitate neighborhood interventions that connect families to each other and to resources that improve individual and community health and well-being.

 Hill Community Development Corporation

-$50,000 for the Hill District Anti-Demolition Committee to hire a Hill District demolition monitor to prevent the unwanted demolition of structures that the community deems salvageable.
+$50,000 for the Hill District Anti-Demolition Committee to hire a monitor to prevent the unwanted demolition of Hill District structures that the community deems important and salvageable.
 The monitor will develop and implement a strategy to stabilize and rehabilitate properties that are condemned or at risk of being condemned.
 The ultimate goal is to return these properties to productive reuse as affordable and market rate housing or commercial space.

 Hill District Consensus Group

 $10,000 for Centre Avenue corridor beautification initiatives.

 General Operating Support